zalando-incubator/kube-ingress-aws-controller/README.md

 When the controller detects that a managed load balancer for the current cluster doesn't have a matching ingress resource anymore, it deletes all the previously created resources.

 Deletion may take up to about 30 minutes.
-This ensures proper draining of connections on the lodadbalancers and allows for DNS TTLs to expire.
+This ensures proper draining of connections on the loadbalancers and allows for DNS TTLs to expire.

 ## Building